romaingrude/CV/README.md

 * romaingrude@yahoo.fr
 * 07762888911

 Versatile Quality Engineer with a proactive approach and a strong commitment to continuous learning.
-With a background in comprehensive testing, localisation excellence, and content safety at companies like Square Enix and TikTok, I bring a wealth of experience in ensuring seamless user experiences.
-My recent studies in Software Engineering and QE at Makers have equipped me with skills in automation, taking my manual testing expertise to the next level.
+With a background in comprehensive testing, localisation excellence, and content safety at companies like Square Enix and TikTok, I bring a wealth of experience ensuring seamless user experiences.
+My recent studies in Software Engineering and QE at Makers have equipped me with automation skills, taking my manual testing expertise to the next level.
 I thrive on adapting to industry trends, collaborating in team-based problem-solving, and optimising QA processes.

 ## Projects :computer: